sarthakpati/sarthakpati/README.md

 ## Current Role
 Lead Software Developer for the [Federated Tumor Segmentation (FeTS) platform](https://www.fets.ai/) and a contributor to the [Cancer Imaging Phenomics Toolkit (CaPTk)](https://www.med.upenn.edu/cbica/captk/).

+## Interests
+Applying concepts of Machine Learning (with a focus on Federated Learning) to solve problems in medicine.